bobmayuze/Borilliant_Sandwich/README.md

 ## Download the project, if you don't have access it, you can

+#Purpose
+The purpose of this project is to help people construct and learn about new types of sandwiches.
+This can not only help people find new sandwiches they can enjoy, but can shorten lines at sandwich eateries all over the world.
+People can plan what sandwich they want in advance at home or in line, allowing them to know exactly what they want to eat when it's their turn to order.
+The website also gives calorie information on all ingredients so the user can know how healthy they're eating.
+With our website, sandwich lines will be shorter, people can find new types of sandwiches they may enjoy, and people can learn more nutrition facts about what they eat.

 # TODO
 - Backend
     - Fix the allProducts.php(Honghao)